Baroda Museum & Picture Gallery: History

-Maharaja Sayajirao Gaekwad III belonging to the Gaekwad dynasty of the Marathas founded the museum in 1887.
+Maharaja Sayajirao Gaekwad III belonging to the Gaekwad dynasty of the Marathas, founded the museum in 1887.
 The museum building was completed in 1894, when it opened to the public.
 Construction of the art gallery commenced in 1908, was completed in 1914, but did not open until 1921 as the First World War delayed transfer of pieces from Europe intended for the gallery.
+The Picture Gallery building was added to the museum in 1910.

 Collection

-It preserves a rich collection of art, sculpture, ethnography and ethnology.
+The collection holds a rich collection of art, sculpture, ethnography and ethnology.
 The picture gallery offers a collection of originals by famous British painters J. M. W. Turner and John Constable and many others.
-The Egyptian mummy and skeleton of a baby blue whale are major attractions for those who visit the museum.
-Other treasure includes the famous Akota bronzes dating to the fifth century AD, a collection of Mughal miniatures, a full-fledged gallery of Tibetan Art and oils by several European masters.
+The Egyptian mummy and skeleton of a baby blue whale are major attractions.
+Other treasures include the famous Akota Bronzes dating to the fifth century, a collection of Mughal miniatures, a full-fledged gallery of Tibetan art, Indian handicrafts, artefacts and coins.

 Timings

-The museum is open on all days from 10:30 am till 5:00 pm except government holidays.
+The museum is open from 10:30 am till 5:00 pm except for government holidays.